-Indigo is a natural blue dye derived from the plant Indigofera tinctoria and related species.
-Indigo has been used as a colorant for nearly 5,500 years.
+Indigo is a natural blue dye derived from the plant Indigofera tinctoria and other indigo pre-cursor bearing species.
+Indigo has been used as a colorant for nearly 6,200 years.
 The dye is extracted from the leaves through a lengthy process of soaking and fermentation, drying and grinding.
 When the cloth or fiber is removed from the dye vat it changes, as if by magic, from yellow-green through green and turquoise to blue.
 Multiple dips in the dye vat are required to create dark shades.
 Indigo has been used as a colorant for nearly 5,500 years.
 Shibori is a Japanese term for several methods of dyeing cloth with a pattern by binding, stitching, folding, twisting to prevent dye from penetrating all parts of the cloth.

 All printing and coloring is done with natural dyes – no toxic chemicals or additives are used!
 Non-toxic, local, sustainable!